Find a little sparkle this holiday season!

 Sunshine Division Winter Wonderland at the Portland International Raceway

-Described as the “largest holiday light show west of the Mississippi,” this is a great one for chilly days because you drive through it in your car!
+Described as the “largest holiday light show in the Northwest,” this is a great one for chilly days because you drive through it in your car!
 View over 250 colorful light set pieces and fully animated scenes from the toasty inside of your vehicle.
 All proceeds from the event will benefit Sunshine Division’s year-round hunger relief efforts in Portland.

 Christmas Ships — FREE

 The Christmas Ship Parade started in 1954 with one lone sailboat.
 Today, The Christmas Ship Fleet averages about 55 to 60 boats between the Columbia and Willamette River fleets, with brightly lit displays that can be seen from bank to bank on each river.
 They are anticipating some changes for social distancing and crowd management, so check their website or Facebook page for updated information before you head out.
 Free.